Pentecostalism in Ethiopia: Oneness Pentecostalism

 In the 1969, an Ethiopian minister named Teklemariam Gezahagne converted to Oneness Pentecostalism.
 In 1972, the government forced Oneness United Pentecostal Church missionaries, along with those from other denominations, out of Ethiopia.
 The established Oneness churches organized as the Apostolic Church of Ethiopia (ACE), and Teklemariam assumed leadership.
 Later, Teklemariam espoused a Christological doctrine which led to an official split with the UPC in 2001.
 Oneness Pentecostalism differs from traditional forms of Pentecostals because it rejects the Trinity and water baptism is in the name of Jesus Christ for the remission of sins rather than a church ritual.

-Pentecostalism empowering Africa

-The belief that Pentecostalism is both engaging and uplifting attracts people to the practice as many citizens have looked to enhance their lives.
-Pentecostalism is rooted in a reciprocal relationship between people and God.
-Pentecostal churches were found to be the root of finding economic prosperity and contributed to economic growth in the country as a whole.
-Churches also played a critical role in fighting corruption within the Ethiopian economic system.
-Because of separation of state and religion, Pentecostals have relied on public initiatives and a societal presence to continue their influence within the political sphere.
-The prosperity gospel of Pentecostal churches resembles the same economic prosperity evident in the gospel.
-The consistencies between these objectives have drawn people to the movement.
-In pursuit of further economic prosperity, people may join Pentecostal churches to gain wealth.
-Pentecostals see the need for their presence in the economic sphere due to governmental corruption.
-By playing a role in the economy, they are able to prevent or limit some of the corruption.
-According to Pentecostal teachings, spiritual growth is paired with economic progress to show the result of living righteously.
-By making these synonymous, the movement inspires people to live the lifestyle prescribed by Pentecostalism.
-Pentecostal organization also work with non-government organizations and form their own development wings.
-These wings provide social services and humanitarian work.
-Some pastors have begun preaching against repressive tactics of the government and highlight accountability and stopping corruption in their sermons.

 Current statistics

-As of 2011, the three largest explicitly Pentecostal Ethiopian churches are the FBGC, the Hiwot Berhan Church (HBC), and the ACE.
+As of 2011, the three largest explicitly Pentecostal Ethiopian churches are the FGBC, the Hiwot Berhan Church (HBC), and the ACE.
 Each maintain constituencies of approximately 500,000 members.
 In 2007, 628 different Pente groups were registered with Ethiopia's Ministry of Justice.
 As of 2016 it is believed there are several million practitioners of Pentecostalism in Ethiopia.